Beyonce’s Husband Say’s The Current U.S. Leadership Is Good, Here’s Why

 — People (@people) March 14, 2018

 She apparently couldn’t get past his cheating, something that almost broke their marriage.
-And according to Jay Z, they both had to choose between separating or fighting for their love, but they chose the latter.
+And according to Jay Z, they both had to choose between separating or fighting for their love.
+And they chose the latter.
 Beyonce’s album Lemonade was reportedly a channel for her to face issues plaguing her marriage as well as to address rumors related to their relationship.

-Beyonce and Jay Z have three kids together – 9-month-old twins Sir Carter and Rumi and 6-year-old Blue Ivy.
+Beyonce and Jay Z have three kids together – twins Sir Carter and Rumi aged 9 months, and Blue Ivy, who’s 6 years old.
 Both are outstanding music artists with a combined net worth of over $1 billion.
 Both are rumored to have a joint album that is unreleased.